 - Goals and Accomplishments

 - Observing Language Exchange Topics in Real Life

 This topic is a mainstay of any language exchange.
 After all, it provides you with varied vocabulary practice and helps you get to know your partner better.

-However, lots of new exchanges peter out after the basics have been covered.
-Here are some getting-to-know you questions you may not have considered.
-Translating and using these phrases will also help you discover more unique and nuanced ways to describe yourself to native speakers.
+However, lots of new exchanges fizzle out after the basics have been covered.
+Here are some getting-to-know-you questions you may not have considered.

 …learned to drive?